-Node Type Notation Reference Message Code doit(z) ← Messages come in different variants depending on what kind of Message they convey.
-Here we show an asynchronous message, a call and a reply.
-These are all complete messages.
-See "Message (from BasicInteractions)" on page 512.
-Lost Message Lost messages are messages with known sender, but the reception of the message does not happen.
-See "Message (from BasicInteractions)" on page 512.
-Found Message found > Found messages are messages with known receiver, but the sending of the message is not described within the specification.
-See "Message (from BasicInteractions)" on page 512.
-GeneralOrdering See "GeneralOrdering (from BasicInteractions)" on page 501.
+Node Type Notation Reference Lost Message lost Lost messages are messages with known sender, but the reception of the message does not happen.
+See 14.3.18, Message (from BasicInteractions).
+Found Message found Found messages are messages with known receiver, but the sending of the message is not described within the specification.
+See 14.3.18, Message (from BasicInteractions).
+GeneralOrdering See 14.3.10, GeneralOrdering (from BasicInteractions).